ckb-js/ckb-sdk-js/README.md

 # CORE

 All the modules above are integrated into the core module.
-You can find `rpc`, `utils`, `wallet` in the core instance.
+You can find `rpc` and `utils` in the core instance.

-> The address module has not been integrated yet, and the wallet module will be removed in the future.

 To use the core module, you need to import it in your project and instantiate it with a node object.
 For now, the node object only contains one field named `url`, the URI of the blockchain node your are going to communicate with.